inspec/inspec-aws/README.md

 ## Kudos

-This work builds on the InSpec 2 AWS resources that were previously shipped as part of InSpec.
+This work builds on the InSpec 2 AWS resources that were originally shipped as part of InSpec.
->>>>>>> existing/master